 MATH 230.
 SURVEY OF MATHEMATICS III.
 This course explores the mathematical topics that form the grades 5-8 curriculum, including ratios and proportions, algebra, relations and functions, geometry, statistics, and probability.
 Prerequisite: Mathematics 152 or permission of instructor.

-Alternate fall semesters, three hours.
+\\Alternate fall semesters, three hours\\.

 MATH 232.
 FINANCIAL MATHEMATICS.
 This is an introduction to interest theory and the mathematics of investment.
 The topics include interest rates, valuation of annuities, loan repayment, valuation of bonds, rates of return, term structure, and cash-flow duration and immunization.
 This course is intended to prepare students for the actuarial exam FM/2.
 Prerequisites: Mathematics 141 and Accounting 201.
-Corequisite: Business 301.
-Fall semester only, three hours.
+Corequisite: Finance 301.

 MATH 237.
 TOPICS FOR MATH EDUCATION.
 This course will be taught in an independent format covering mathematical material useful for math education majors.
 Students may only receive credit for this course once.
-Prerequisite: Mathematics 151 or 152 or permission of instructor.
+Prerequisite: Mathematics 151 or 152, or permission of instructor.

 MATH 240.
 MATHEMATICS FOR SECONDARY EDUCATION.
 A course designed for the secondary teacher candidate in mathematics.
-Topics covered are: history of mathematics; logic; graph theory; proportional reasoning; problem solving and critical thinking; intuitive geometry; number theory; and other material applicable to secondary teachers of mathematics.
+Topics covered are history of mathematics; logic; graph theory; proportional reasoning; problem solving and critical thinking; geometry; algebra and functions; and other material applicable to secondary teachers of mathematics.
 Required for mathematics secondary education majors.
 Open to elementary and middle level education majors with mathematics concentration.
-Prerequisite: Mathematics 210, 213, or 222 or corequisite with Mathematics 222.
-Spring semester only, three hours.
+Prerequisite: Mathematics 210, 213, 222, or corequisite with Mathematics 222.

 MATH 260.
 INDEPENDENT STUDY.
 Individual study of specialized topics in mathematics.
-Sophomore standing and permission of the department chair and a faculty sponsor are required.
+Sophomore standing, permission of the department chair, and a faculty sponsor are required.